This Thailand road trip goes beyond the usual Bangkok itinerary — think elephant safaris, kiteboarding, and postcard-worthy hikes!

 There’s no shortage of dessert options either — we had honey ice cream (฿65), mango bingsu (฿99) and keto brownies (฿100) all in one night.
 Shopping wise, there are about 20 stalls selling clothes, shops and trinkets!

-How to get there: There’s no BTS station near Jodd Fairs, so it’s best to take a Grab
+*Pro-tip: There’s no BTS station near Jodd Fairs, so it’s best to take a Grab there

 Srinagarindra Train Night Market